kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 disruption for the underlying application.
 By scaling up first before terminating the pods.

-1. A set of pods A of an application P are created with a Deployment controller interceptor annotation (priority 10001) and a ReplicaSet controller interceptor annotation (priority 10000).
+1. A set of pods A of an application P are created with a Deployment controller interceptor (priority 10001) and a ReplicaSet controller interceptor (priority 10000).
    Application P is a PostgresSQL instance that can have 1-n pods and requires no loss of availability.
 2. A node drain controller starts draining a node Z and makes it unschedulable.